-You will be able to check your knowledge as I prepared the short quiz.
+You can check your knowledge as I prepared the short quiz.

 Learn how to react and why this is important.

-Find out what to do to help when waiting for the specialist from CAHMS.
+Find out how to help when waiting for a specialist from CAHMS.

 You will be able to hear from my friend Anna – she is the psychologist – and she will tell us what to do when experiencing or witnessing self-harming and where to find help.